anniehoogendoorn/findAndReplace/README.md

 ##Description

-A web app where a user can enter a string, choose a word to find and provide a replacement for that word.
+This is a web app that lets a user enter a string, choose a word to find and provide a replacement for that word.

 ##Setup